dspace-group/veos-cosim-client/doc/api-reference/functions/functions.md

 > [DsVeosCoSim_ReceiveCanMessageContainer](DsVeosCoSim_ReceiveCanMessageContainer.md)

-Receives a CAN message from the VEOS CoSim server.
+Receives a CAN message container from the VEOS CoSim server.

 > [DsVeosCoSim_ReceiveEthMessage](DsVeosCoSim_ReceiveEthMessage.md)